bergesinstitute/graf-method/book-4-unit-6.md

 ## Uso del participio como adjetivo (use of the participle as adjective)

-Tanto en inglés como en español, muchos participios pueden ser usados como adjetivos: /
+Tanto en inglés como en español, muchos participios pueden ser usados como adjetivos.

-💂 In both English and Spanish, many participles can be used as adjectives:
+💂 In both English and Spanish, many participles can be used as adjectives.

 *I have taken it.* (Participio)